JetBrains/inspection-plugin/README.md

 and attach `inspections.log` to the issue.
-Also it's very helpful to specify Gradle version, OS and IDEA version used in inspection plugin (which is set in `ideaVersion` parameter).
+Also it's very helpful to specify Gradle version, OS and IDEA version used in inspection plugin (which is set in `idea.version` parameter).

 Known bugs / problems at this moment (version 0.1.4):